Nexusoft/nw-modules-documentation/README.md

 If you're a developer and looking for a guide to write your own module, see **[Developer Guide](./developer-guide)**

-If you want to learn more about the security concerns and the security model that's applied in Nexus Wallet Modules, see **[Module Security](./security.md)**
+If you care about security and want to learn more about the security mechanisms that we've employed for Nexus Wallet Modules, see **[Module Security](./security.md)**